 • Magadalena Jitrik’s 1996 ‘Ya decía yo que el miedo es una técnica’ (I Used to Say that Fear is a Technique)

 • Hours: Thurs-Mon from 12-8, Wed from 12-9.
 Closed on Tuesday.

 • General Admission: Thurs-Mon approximately U.S.$3 for adults; $1.50 for students, teachers & seniors

-– Discount Wednesday: Half price for adults; students, teachers & seniors — free.
+– Discount Wednesday: Half price for all adults; for students, teachers & seniors — free.

-• Film screenings: approximately U.S.$8/ Half price for students and seniors
+• Film screenings: are half price for students and seniors

 • Check the Malba website for film showings and activities